dharanichinnappan/SMS-Frontend-Challenge/README.md

 2. ### Responsive Grid
     - Created a responsive grid with following headers
-        - city
+        - City
-        - start date
+        - Start Date
-        - end date
+        - End Date
-        - price
+        - Price
-        - status
+        - Status
-        - color
+        - Color

     - All columns are sortable
     - 'Color' column is sorted based on its 'hue' value.